sb2cl/Resources-allocation-NoPi21/README.md

 We used experimental data mainly obtained from:
-      (1) Bremer, H. and Dennis, P. P., Modulation of Chemical Composition and Other Parameters of the Cell by Growth Rate, EcoSal Plus, 20018
-      (2) Hausser, Jean and Mayo, Avi and Keren, Leeat and Alon, Uri, Central dogma rates and the trade-off between precision and economy in gene expression, Nature Communications, 10(1), 2019.
+      (1) Bremer, H. and Dennis, P. P., Modulation of Chemical Composition and Other Parameters of the Cell by Growth Rate, EcoSal Plus, 20018 and (2) Hausser, Jean and Mayo, Avi and Keren, Leeat and Alon, Uri, Central dogma rates and the trade-off between precision and economy in gene expression, Nature Communications, 10(1), 2019.

 The data from (1) can be found as Matlab matrices in the scripts using it.
 The data we used from (2) can be found in the Excel file coliRates.xlsx